HikariKoneko/HikariProfiles/Profiles/README.md

 Raids:

 - A1S / Alexander - The Fist of the Father (Savage): unsynced.
 Tested with 2 i510 WAR.
 Both accounts need to be set to Free For All.
 Clears in 2 minutes with 2 accounts.
 Uses built-in mesh.
+- A2S / Alexander - The Cuff of the Father (Savage): unsynced.
+Tested with 2 i510 WAR.
+Both accounts need to be set to Free For All.
+Clears in 4-5 minutes with 2 accounts.
+Uses built-in mesh.

 Dungeons: